rufio-tf2/reed-config/README.md

 ## Set up your own cfg repo

 My `.gitignore` file lists all the default files.
 Copy it into your `cfg/` directory.
 You can turn the directory into a git repo (run `git init`) and it will ignore the default files, and only add the custom files you set up.

+In the future, I'll add more detailed instructions for those new to GitHub.

 [🔝 Back to top](#table-of-contents)